Electroweak Symmetry Breaking without the $\mu^2$ Term: Self Consistency of the Setup

-In the left panel of Figure~\ref{fig:mh} we depict the required value of $\bar c_6$ versus the Higgs-boson mass.
-The red dashed line $\bar c_6 \equiv 1$ roughly corresponds to the upper boundary of the viable parameter space, not in conflict with the validity of the perturbative EFT.
-We can see clearly that a heavy Higgs boson of only $m_h \gtrsim 300$\,GeV would have already basically invalidated our approach.
-The same would have been true for a smaller vev of $v<100$\, GeV (keeping $m_h=125$\,GeV), which we show for completeness in the right panel of Figure~\ref{fig:mh}.
-The experimental values $m_h=125$\, GeV and $v=246$\, GeV, visualized by green vertical lines, are however in perfect agreement with a reasonable value of $\bar c_6\approx0.17$.
-Finally, the potential~(\ref{eq:pot}), employing these values, is plotted as a solid blue line in Figure~\ref{fig:V}.
-It exposes the expected mexican-hat form, featuring a stable minimum at a non-trivial field value.
+In Figure~\ref{fig:mh} we depict the required value of $\bar c_6 \equiv c_6 v^2/\Lambda^2$ (normalized to the weak scale) \mbox{versus} the Higgs-boson mass.
+While one can already estimate $\bar c_6 \sim 1$ as an upper bound on the viable parameter space of the perturbative EFT, this can be made more rigorous by studying the limit following from (perturbative) unitarity, applying the optical theorem.
+In fact, it is straightforward to show that unitarity in scalar-boson scattering in our model bounds \mbox{$|a_0^\infty|=7m_h^2/(8\pi v^2)\,<\,1/2$}, which is visualized by the red dashed line, corresponding to $|\bar c_6| \lesssim 1.2$.\footnote{This high energy constraint is approached quickly after the Higgs threshold, within the validity of the EFT considered here.} Thus, a heavy Higgs boson of only $m_h\gtrsim 300$\,GeV would have already basically invalidated our approach.
+The same is true for a vev of $v<100$\,GeV (keeping~$m_h=125$\,GeV).
+The experimental values \mbox{$m_h=125$\,GeV} and $v=246$\,GeV, visualized by a green vertical line, are however in perfect agreement with a reasonable value of $\bar c_6\approx0.17$.
+The potential~(\ref{eq:pot}), employing these values, is plotted as a solid blue line in Figure~\ref{fig:V}.
+It exposes the expected mexican-hat form with a stable minimum at a non-trivial field value.
 We conclude that, while it would have been easily possible that the numerical values of the mass scales generated in nature after EWSB would have excluded our setup, the actual values just lie in a range that allows for EWSB to be triggered by a single $D=6$ operator instead of a negative mass squared term.

-In order for the strict $\mu^2=0$ setup to be self-consistent, the $\mu^2$ term should also not be generated again from loop effects within the effective theory, involving physical scales.
-This is however guaranteed, since the only physical suppression scale~$\Lambda$ can always be factored out of loop integrals and never enters dynamically.
-Nevertheless, note that it is the UV completion that eventually needs to explain the absence of this term.
+Finally, note that although within the low-energy theory discussed here the only physical (suppression) scale~$\Lambda$ can always be factored out of loop integrals and never enters dynamically, the question of the potential full absence of the $\mu^2$ term beyond the tree level should be eventually addressed within a UV completion, providing a reason for its absence (in the best of all cases avoiding tuning).
+Accordingly, the peculiar setup itself does {\it not} provide a new solution to the hierarchy problem - in fact the main focus of this work is to show its (non-trivial) phenomenological viability and special predictions.